unikraft/app-llama2-c/README.md

 ## Llama 2 Everywhere (L2E)

 Note: Much gratitude for all the upvotes on HN, Twitter, Reddit and other places.
-I'll take time this week to polish this up a bit.
 For the OS, please download it from the releases.
 The current system requirements are 512MB RAM and a x86_64 (64bit) PC.
-It's not very usable yet.
+The OS version is a toy demo and not very usable yet.
 We are working to make it better.
 Feel free to sponsor us if you like the idea of a useful AI OS that runs on minimal hardware.
-You can find me on twitter/X here: [@VulcanIgnis](https://twitter.com/VulcanIgnis) Please note that this project is built on the shoulders of giants.
+Please note that this project is built on the shoulders of giants.
 Find the credits at the bottom.

 <p align="center">
   <img src="assets/llamas_everywhere.jpg" width="600" height="454" alt="LLamas Everywhere!">